Defeating Facial Tracking: Red Team vs Blue Team

 Major chat platform just rolled out mandatory facial verification for age-restricted channels.
 Scan your face.
 Prove you're over 18.
 Company policy.

-Red team response: Three hours later, bypass methods circulating.
+Three hours later, bypass methods were already circulating.
 Deepfake injection.
 3D printed masks.
 Video loop exploits.
 Pre-recorded face swaps.
 The entire facial recognition stack compromised before most users even saw the notification.

 Red Team: Breaking Facial Recognition Systems